 The total investment is 10.7 Mio €.
 Simple payback period is 12 years and IRR is 7.5%.

-The story
+The History

-After tests of functions and running in commercial handover took place 15th February 2023.
+After tests of functions and running-in commercial handover took place February 15th 2023.

-The construction of the storage
+Design of the storage

 Fig 1.
 Longitudinal section of the PTES